Getting an Instant Offer Real Estate Deal For Your Home

 What are the pros and cons?

-Henderson states that you first need to examine your current situation to find the best option and instant offer real estate deal for you.
+Henderson states that you first need to examine your current situation to find the best option and instant offer a real estate deal for you.
 There are several drawbacks, as well as benefits, to this kind of transaction.

 Sellers strapped for time, energy, or money can also forgo repairs.
 This is useful for properties that have fallen into disrepair, are inherited, or are not physically close to you.

 Drawbacks: A possible downside of an instant offer real estate deal is that you could sell your home for less than if you were listing on the open market and working with a top agent.
-There is also less possibility for negotiation than traditional open market sales, which means more room for potential buyers to inflate their repair costs.
+There is also less possibility for negotiation than traditional open market sales, which means there is more room for potential buyers to inflate their repair costs.

 This risk may be increased if you do not have a real estate agent to comb through the costs, according to Henderson.
 You should also be aware of potential scams and buyers who misrepresent their financial capabilities.